Date of Thesis Acceptance

 Keywords: pigeon, the secretary problem, optimal stopping theory, optimal foraging theory

-Pigeons -- Behavior, Decision making, Secretary problem (Probability theory) -- Optimal Stopping theory, Optimal theory (Linguistics) -- Optimal foraging theory, Human cognitive processing -- Cross-species comparison, Whitman College 2017 -- Dissertation collection -- Psychology Department
+Pigeons -- Behavior, Decision making, Secretary problem (Probability theory) -- Optimal Stopping theory, Optimal theory (Linguistics) -- Optimal foraging theory, Human cognitive processing -- Cross-species comparison, Social sciences, Whitman College -- Dissertation collection 2017 -- Psychology Department

 Public Accessible Thesis

 This Item is protected by copyright and/or related rights.
 You are free to use this Item in any way that is permitted by the copyright and related rights legislation that applies to your use.
 For other uses you need to obtain permission from the rights-holder(s).